The Spiritual Discipline of Study

 It is important to understand that the pursuit of God is in itself a product of God.
 Jesus says “No one can come to me unless the Father who sent me draws him.”
 As Tozer states, “The impulse to pursue God originates with God, but the outworking of that impulse is our following hard after him; and all the time we are pursuing him we are already in his hand.”
 This seeking and pursuing must go beyond finding that there is a God or even realizing his grace in salvation.
 We must, according to Tozer, crave a knowledge of God, which goes beyond an initial and rudimentary understanding.
 Accordingly, he states,

 “How tragic that we in this dark day have had our seeking done for us by our teachers.
 Everything is made to center upon the initial act of accepting Christ, and we are not expected thereafter to crave any further revelation of God to our souls.
-We have been snared in the coils of a spurious logic which insists that if we found him we need no more seek Him.”
+We have been snared in the coils of a spurious logic which insists that if we found him we need no more seek him.”

 Instead we must follow with the courage of Moses whose relationship with God drew him so close that he begged for more, “Show me your glory!”